 See the orange zippers in the top of the tent?
 Those open from the inside to enable one to open or close the vents in the rain fly.

 The rain fly’s vents are held open or closed with velcro.
-We were a little skeptical about rain coming in through these vents when closed, but only once had the tiniest bit of water come in, and that was during an extremely windy, rainy night in Everglades National Park.
-The Grand Hut 4 footprint (sold separately) kept us bone-dry.
+We were a little skeptical about rain coming in through these vents when closed, however only once has the tiniest bit of water come in, and that was during an extremely windy, rainy night in Everglades National Park.
+The Grand Hut 4 footprint (sold separately) has kept us bone-dry.

 On dry, warm, clear nights, we like to leave the rain fly off.
-The tent’s mesh top allows for awesome stargazing.
+The tent’s mesh top allows for awesome stargazing and provides excellent ventilation.

 Even fully guyed out, 25+ mph wind may still may be an issue.
 A mighty wind kicked up overnight while we were camping at Alabama Hills, and our rain fly tore, resulting in lost integrity and bent tent poles.
 Sad face.

 True to REI’s reputation for excellent customer service, the San Diego store replaced our tent.
 I am happy to share that we have used our second tent in sustained 25 mph coastal Florida winds, with gusts to 37, and the tent held up like a champ.
 I slept like a baby through this kind of weather several nights.
 Perhaps the first tent’s rain fly had a weakness in the hem attachment where it tore.

 The zippers on our first tent got a little hung up sometimes where the mesh meets the nylon, however the second tent’s zippers open smoothly and easily, so I think that’s something that REI addressed on this model.

 To sum up, we LOVE our Grand Hut 4.
 REI’s price of $299 is unbeatable for the quality when you put it up against comparable tents from other reputable outdoor brands.

 UPDATE (Summer 2019)